syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/animation.md

----
 layout: post
-title: Animation in ##Platform_Name## Drop Down Button Component
+title: Change animation settings in ##Platform_Name## Drop Down Button Component
-description: Learn here all about Animation in Syncfusion ##Platform_Name## Drop Down Button component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Change animation settings in Syncfusion ##Platform_Name## Drop Down Button component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Animation
+control: Popup Items
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Animation in ##Platform_Name## Drop Down Button Component

-The [AnimationSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.SplitButtons.DropDownButton.html#Syncfusion_EJ2_SplitButtons_DropDownButton_AnimationSettings) property in the DropDownButton component defines the animation effects applied when opening the dropdown menu.
-These animations provide a dynamic and smooth interaction for the dropdown.
+## Animation

+To change the animation of the DropDownButton, [`AnimationSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.SplitButtons.DropDownButton.html#Syncfusion_EJ2_SplitButtons_DropDownButton_AnimationSettings.html) property is used to customize the animation of the DropDownButton popup.
 The supported effects for DropDownButton are,

 | Effect | Functionality |
 | ------------ | ----------------------- |